RemcoSmitsDev/backend-framework/README.md

 ```

 #### Route group
-Grouping routes can be very nice when you have middlewares/a prefix that need to apply to a number of routes.
+Grouping routes can be very nice when you have middlewares/prefix that need to apply to a number of routes.
 ```php
 // Grouped routes with prefix
 $route->prefix('account')->group(function (Route $route) {